The Blood of the Walsungs (film)

 The Blood of the Walsungs (Wälsungenblut) is a 1965 West German drama film directed by Rolf Thiele, based on a Thomas Mann novella of the same name written in 1905 and published in 1921.
-It was entered into the 15th Berlin International Film Festival.
+It was entered in the 15th Berlin International Film Festival.
 The title refers to the ill-fated Völsung clan as told in the Völsunga saga; the roles of Siegmund and Sieglinde refer to Sigmund and Signy as depicted in Richard Wagner's opera Die Walküre.
 It was shot at the Bavaria Studios in Munich.